Fountains Abbey

-Fountains Abbey is one of the largest and best preserved ruined Cistercian monasteries in England, 3 mi south-west of Ripon in North Yorkshire, near the village of Aldfield.
-Founded in 1132, the abbey operated for 407 years, becoming one of the wealthiest monasteries in England until its dissolution, by order of Henry VIII, in 1539.
+Fountains Abbey is a ruined Cistercian monastery near Ripon in North Yorkshire, England.
+It was founded in 1132 under the direction of Thurstan, archbishop of York, and over the next four centuries became one of the wealthiest monasteries in England thanks to its large and diverse landholdings.
+The monastery was dissolved in 1539 as part of the English Reformation and its estates sold.
+Fountains Abbey is now within Studley Royal Park, a landscaped garden created in the eighteenth century.

+Even in its current state, Fountains is described by Historic England as "the best preserved of English abbeys and [...] the finest picturesque ruin."
+The majority of the buildings were constructed in the Romanesque and Early English Gothic style between 1170 and 1247, with significant additions in the late fifteenth and early sixteenth centuries.
+The abbey church and many of the claustral buildings survive, including the chapter house, refectory, and lay brothers' dormitory, as well as ancillary structures such as the guest houses, abbey mill, and bridges.

-In 1983, Studley Royal Park including the ruins of Fountains Abbey was purchased by the National Trust.
-The abbey is maintained by English Heritage.
+The abbey is protected for its historic significance, having been designated a grade I listed building and a scheduled monument by Historic England.
+It also forms part of the Studley Royal including the ruins of Fountains Abbey World Heritage Site.
+It is owned by the National Trust and maintained by English Heritage, and is open to the public.

 Foundation

-After a dispute and riot in 1132 at the Benedictine house of St Mary's Abbey, York, 13 monks were expelled, among them Saint Robert of Newminster.
+After a dispute and riot in 1132 at the Benedictine house of St Mary's Abbey, York, thirteen monks were expelled, among them Robert of Newminster, who was later canonised.
 They were taken under the protection of Thurstan, Archbishop of York, who provided them with land in the valley of the River Skell, a tributary of the Ure.
-The enclosed valley had all the natural features needed for the creation of a monastery, providing shelter from the weather, stone and timber for building, and a supply of running water.
+The enclosed valley had all the natural features needed for the creation of a monastery, providing shelter from the weather; stone and timber for building; and a supply of running water.
 The six springs that watered the site inspired the monks to give it the name of Fountains.

 After enduring a harsh winter in 1133, the monks applied to join the Cistercian order, which since the end of the previous century had been a fast-growing reform movement and by the beginning of the 13th century had more than 500 houses.
-In 1135 Fountains became the second Cistercian house in northern England, after Rievaulx.
+In 1135 Fountains became the second Cistercian house in northern England, after Rievaulx Abbey.
 The monks of Fountains became subject to Clairvaux Abbey in Burgundy, which was under the rule of St Bernard.
-Under the guidance of Geoffrey of Ainai, a monk sent from Clairvaux, the group learned how to celebrate the seven Canonical Hours according to Cistercian usage and were shown how to construct wooden buildings in accordance with Cistercian practice.
+Under the guidance of Geoffrey of Ainai, a monk sent from Clairvaux, the group learned how to celebrate the seven canonical hours according to Cistercian usage and were shown how to construct wooden buildings in accordance with Cistercian practice.